Chepstow: Culture and regular events

 The town holds a biennial community festival, as well as an annual agricultural show and the annual Wassail and Mari Lwyd in January.
 There is a local Welsh society for the area, Cymdeithas Cymraeg Cas-gwent, Cil-y-coed a'r cyffiniau, holding numerous Welsh language events throughout the year that are open to all.
 In the early 2000s the community organised major son et lumière pageants covering aspects of local history, using local residents under professional direction.
 Since 2012, an annual series of "Castell Roc" music events has been held inside Chepstow Castle each August, featuring performances by artists such as Leo Sayer, Dr Hook, Bad Manners, and Jools Holland.

 The Chepstow Museum, first established by the Chepstow Society, is housed in an elegant 1796 town house opposite the Castle entrance.
-Chepstow has no cinema or theatre, although film showings, theatrical and other events regularly take place in the Drill Hall, close to the Castle and riverside area.
-Community activities also take place in the Palmer Community Centre and Bulwark Community Centre.
+Chepstow has no dedicated cinema or theatre, although film showings, theatrical and other events regularly take place in the Drill Hall, close to the Castle and riverside area.
+Chepstow is also home to the Electric Picture Hall, which organises regular 'pop-up' cinema events and a Welsh themed short film festival each year, with the long-term goal of establishing a dedicated cinema and performing arts space for the town.
+Group community activities also take place in the Palmer Community Centre and Bulwark Community Centre.

 The town had, for a short period, its own online local radio station, Chepstow Radio.

 Chepstow is twinned with Cormeilles, France.

 The town is the base for The Widders Border Morris Men who were formed in 2001.
 Some of the members were bikers who coined the group's name, claiming they looked like the 'Black Widows', a bike gang from film Every Which Way but Loose.
 In 2010 the team were invited to represent Wales in a Celtic music festival in France.
 The black, skull-like face-paint, used by the team members, was originally used to mask identities.
 The team's foreman Mick Widder has described the group: "We’re from the dark side of Morris dancing.
 We’re the punk rockers of the morris world.
 We are drinkers with a dance problem."

+Media

+Local news and television programmes are provided by BBC Cymru Wales and BBC West on BBC One, and by ITV Cymru Wales and ITV West Country on ITV1.
+Television signals are from either the Wenvoe TV transmitter, supplemented by a low power relay transmitter situated north east of the town, or the Mendip TV transmitter.

+Local radio stations are BBC Radio Wales, BBC Radio Cymru, BBC Radio Bristol and BBC Radio Gloucestershire both can also be heard, Heart South Wales, Nation Radio Wales and Sunshine Radio.